Polymarket/clob-client/README.md

 # Polymarket CLOB Client

-This is a Typescript client for the Polymarket CLOB
+Typescript client for the Polymarket CLOB

 ### Usage